all three college campuses

 Feb.
 27 – March 9, 2026

-Presidential Search Committee members review and rate the confidential applications using ACCT’s secure web portal.
+Committee members review and rate confidential applications.

 March 11, 2026